gargsaar/singlepage_website_ni/_posts/2019-01-21-social-credit-system-the-futuristic-way-of-living.markdown

 header-style: text
 subtitle: Social Credit System (SCS) to rate the trustworthiness of citizens - is it justified?
 description: >-
   We are living in a world where many of our daily activities are constantly monitored to understand us and our behaviour. what do you think of this?
 Are you in for gamified obedience?
 lang: en
 image: >-
   /assets/images/post_images/gamified-obedience.jpg
 optimized_image: >-
   /assets/images/post_images/gamified-obedience.jpg
 tags: [AI, Thought]
-categories: Thought
+categories: ai
 ---
 We are living in a world where many of our daily activities are constantly monitored: what we buy at the shops and online; where we are at any given time; who our friends are and how we interact with them; what kind of videos we watch and how long; what bills and taxes we pay (or not); etc, thanks to all the data-collecting behemoths like Google, Facebook, Amazon, Instagram or health-tracking apps such as Fitbit, Apple Watch, etc.